 For example, if you need to restore the system volume on a cluster workstation, simply bootstrap from the server and restore the diskettes or tape to the cluster workstation's disk.
 When you do this, however, remember to use the volume or device name of the disk to which you are restoring (for example, [d0] or [d1]); do not use [Sys].

-See Section 3, "Understanding System Software," for information about bootstrapping from the server.
+See "Bootstrapping a Workstation From a Server," in Section 5, "Bootstrapping," for information about bootstrapping from the server.

-Remember, when a workstation is booted from the server, [Sys] is the server's own system volume.
+Remember that when a workstation is booted from the server, [Sys] is the server's own system volume.
 Therefore, when you restore to a disk on the cluster workstation, designate the volume or device name (such as [d0]), rather than [Sys].
 Restoring to [Sys], while booted from the server, overwrites the server's system volume.